cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 Regulation](https://eur-lex.europa.eu/eli/reg/2016/679/oj) (GDPR),
 extending those rights to you independently of where you are.

-In \"GDPR terminology\", as referred in Article 4, we often refer to the following concept:
+In "GDPR terminology", as referred in Article 4, we often refer to the following concept:

 -   **Data Subject:** any identifiable natural person whose personal